In 2013, Alex Harding moved to the US from Sierra Leone, by himself, with only a $100 bill in his pocket.

 This year, we’ve updated and improved the hybrid tactile-visual map for Burning Man 2017.
-Thanks to the business loans we got, we were able to complete the maps without a problem.
+We were able to complete the maps without a problem.
 The maps, with updated art placement, will be available at several locations in Black Rock City, including the Playa Information Booth, Mobility Camp and the CBT Project (at 7 and Fire), and here at the LightHouse headquarters starting August 23.
-To pre-order a map, contact our Adaptations Store at 1-888-400-8933 or email@example.com.
+To pre-order a map, contact our Adaptations Store at 1-888-400-8933 or firstname.lastname@example.org.

 Calling it “awesome, no matter your level of sight,” The Atlantic’s CityLab aptly pointed out that you don’t have to be blind to use our map.
 Complete with braille, visual, and tactile representations of the event’s streets, information booths, first aid tents, restrooms, bus stops, camping, parking, and notable attractions such as artwork, Mobility Camp, The Temple and of course, The Man, the map is a great tool for anybody getting to know the festival – and one that is equally accessible to those with no vision.
 Now that’s radical inclusivity.